Heroin Addiction Rehab

 What Is Heroin?

 Heroin is a naturally occurring substance extracted from the seed pod of the Asian opium poppy plant.
 As such, it is an opiate drug that can be synthesized from morphine.
 Heroin is most commonly used by heroin addicts as a white or brown powder, though sometimes it comes in the form of a black sticky substance which is called “black tar heroin.”

 The drug can be delivered into the heroin addict’s body via a variety of methods — including being injected, snorted/sniffed, or smoked—routes of administration that rapidly deliver the drug to the brain.
 Injecting (also known as “slamming” or “shooting up”) is accomplished through the use of a needle, which administers the drug directly into the bloodstream.
 Snorting is the process of inhaling heroin powder through the nose, where it is absorbed into the bloodstream through the nasal tissues.
 Smoking involves inhaling heroin smoke into the lungs.
 All three methods of administering heroin can lead to the need for heroin addiction rehab and, likewise, all methods present serious health risks to the heroin addict.

 The Challenges Of Heroin Addiction

 Once heroin enters the brain, it is converted into morphine and binds to receptors known as opioid receptors.
-These receptors are located in many areas of the brain, especially within the VTA (ventral segmental area), nucleus accumbens, and cerebral cortex.
-These are the reward centers of the brain that produce desirable feelings of pleasure and a drive to replicate experience.
+These receptors are located in many areas of the brain, especially within the VTA (ventral tegmental area), nucleus accumbens, and cerebral cortex.
+These are the reward centers of the brain that produce desirable feelings of pleasure and a drive to replicate the experience.